python-rope/ropemacs/README.rst

 =========================

 Ropemacs is an emacs mode that uses rope_ library to provide features like python refactorings and code-assists.
-You should install rope_ library and pymacs_ before using ropemacs.
+You should install pymacs_ before using ropemacs.

 .. _rope: https://github.com/python-rope/rope/
 .. _pymacs: https://github.com/dgentry/Pymacs